The Millennium Gardens

 To help celebrate the Millennium, it was decided to do away with a tiered putting green and create a new series of garden ‘rooms’.
 Construction took just over two years and the garden was formally opened in July 2000 by well-known celebrity gardener Anne Swithinbank.
 Our designer, Naila Green, came up with the idea of a celestial theme; hence the Sun, Moon and Rainbow gardens, all of which are reflected in their planting colour schemes.
 In this area, you will also find a roof garden, scented walkways, a snake path, a shell grotto and wonderful hard landscaping with particular attention to fine detail – something to interest all the family.

 Dogs: New for 2020!
-Well behaved dogs are welcome in the gardens from March 21st, but must be kept on short leads at all times.
+Well behaved dogs are welcome in the gardens this season, but must be kept on short leads at all times.
 Dog waste bins are provided around the site, we politely ask that you please use them.